Duck-005/wannagit/README.md

 The code is riddled with bugs and random panics everywhere with error handling all over the place, so good luck! if you decide to contribute or use it anywhere else.

+Wannagit is primarily written for unix and windows.

 ## Installation

+Download and install go from [here](https://go.dev/doc/install)

 Clone the repository and build the binary: